ownsourcing/mac-dev-playbook/README.md

 *See also*:

-  - [Battleschool](http://spencer.gibb.us/blog/2014/02/03/introducing-battleschool) is a more general solution than what I've built here.
-(It may be a better option if you don't want to fork this repo and hack it for your own workstation...).
+  - [Battleschool](http://spencer.gibb.us/blog/2014/02/03/introducing-battleschool) is a more general solution than what GeerlingGuy built here.
+(He notes that it may be a better option if you don't want to fork this repo and hack it for your own workstation...).
   - [osxc](https://github.com/osxc) is another more general solution, set up so you can fork the [xc-custom](https://github.com/osxc/xc-custom) repo and get your own local environment bootstrapped quickly.
-  - [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks) was the original inspiration for this repository, but this project has since been completely rewritten.
+  - [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks) was GeerlingGuy's original inspiration for this repository, but according to him this project has since been completely rewritten.

 ## Installation